 You may also pay through the IRS2Go Mobile App, which allows you to make payments, receive tax tips, and check your refund status on annual returns.

-If desired, you may also pay via check, money order, or cash.
+If you prefer, you can also make your payment using a check, money order, or cash.

 If you need more time to pay, avoid a penalty by filing and paying your tax by the due date, even if you can’t pay what you owe.
 You can apply for a payment plan online to pay off your balance over time.